PKlknr/svatic/README.md

 See [example/purHtml](https://github.com/PKlknr/svatic/tree/master/example/pureHtml)

 We include the whole html-document in a Svelte-component, so we don't need to crawl a site.
-Uses rollup-plugin-svelte to generate html intended for SSR.

 Note: This depends on https://github.com/sveltejs/svelte/pull/4309